 particle(["call", device, function])

-are two environment variables that may be exported or passed
+several environment variables that may be exported or passed

 to neopo to alter its configuration.
 More environment

 variables may be added as neopo becomes more extensible.

 When set, neopo will use ~/.local/share/neopo for neopo resources, Particle CLI, and toolchains, rather than ~/.particle and ~/.neopo

 $ neopo install